tttonyalpha/life_analyser/README.md

 2. Recommend Activity types on which i should focus next n-days
 3. Rest time control
 4. Tumblers for recommendations types: (work/rest/creativity)

+For this task i used the following architecture:

+here will be umage soon

 ## Feature 3: Activity recognition on images